JanHerca/urantiapedia/output/wikijs/en/article/Irwin_Ginsburgh/Scientific_Predictions_of_The_Urantia_Book.md

 [^14]: _Editor's Note_: The energy that causes the wave effect of light, according to _The Urantia Book_, is present in the regions of space but has yet to be discovered.
 Recent articles in the _European Physical Journal_ suggest that the vacuum contains “pairs of particles such as electron-positrons or quark-antiquark” that affect the speed of light and are presumably responsible for the wave-particle nature. https://www.sciencedaily.com/releases/2013/03/130325111154.htm

-[^15]: _Editor's note_: The book says that very high beings known as Solitary Messengers are employed for “the quick transmission of important and urgent messages” and that they travel at speeds of 1,354,458,739,000 km per second ([UB 23:3.1-3](/en/The_Urantia_Book/23#p3_3)) or four and a half million times the speed of light (4.5 Mc).
+[^15]: _Editor's note_: The book says that very high beings known as Solitary Messengers are employed for “the quick transmission of important and urgent messages” and that they travel at speeds of 1,354,458,739,000 km per second (<a id="a340_231"></a>[UB 23:3.1-3](/en/The_Urantia_Book/23#p3_3)) or four and a half million times the speed of light (4.5 Mc).
 Doing the math, it can be seen that a Solitary Messenger, despite its superfast speed, takes over 11 minutes to travel 1,000 light years and more than a week to travel a million light years.
 Even so, it is an adequate speed to be able to travel through the incredible distances of distant galaxies, which are millions and millions of light years from us.

-[^16]: _Editor's note_: _The Urantia Book_ tells us that “the Infinite Spirit possesses a unique and amazing power *— antigravity.*” ([UB 9:3.2](/en/The_Urantia_Book/9#p3_2)), a power that beings descended from the Infinite Spirit also possess.
+[^16]: _Editor's note_: _The Urantia Book_ tells us that “the Infinite Spirit possesses a unique and amazing power *— antigravity.*” (<a id="a342_134"></a>[UB 9:3.2](/en/The_Urantia_Book/9#p3_2)), a power that beings descended from the Infinite Spirit also possess.
 Some scientists now believe that _dark energy_ exhibits antigravity effects. _Dark energy_ is a theoretical form of energy that would be present throughout the universe opposing gravitational attraction, and that would explain the accelerated expansion of the universe. https://en.wikipedia.org/wiki/Dark_energy

 [^17]: _Editor's note_: The _ultimatons_ could be what current science calls gluons (which are vector gauge bosons just like photons).
 Gluons act as the strong interaction force between quarks, and quarks are believed to be constituent parts of neutrons and protons.
 Despite the similarities with gluons, current science considers electrons to be non-divisible elementary particles. https://en.wikipedia.org/wiki/Gluon